smith0022/KivyMD_sample01/README.md

 # Pandas_pylplot_samples
-This is a sample project which I made to explore kivy module.
+This is a sample project which I made to explore pandas and pyplot